 Why did the IRS send me this notice?

-You may be eligible for the Earned Income Credit (EIC).
+You may be eligible for the EIC.
 The EIC is a credit for certain people who work and have earned income.
-People without dependent children may qualify for a refund up to $464, even if they do not owe any tax.
+People without dependent children may qualify for a refund, even if they do not owe any tax.

 I lost the return envelope.
-Where do I mail my Earned Income Credit Eligibility Worksheet?
+Where do I mail my EITC Eligibility Worksheet?

 Mail the completed worksheet to the address listed on the top left corner of the worksheet.
 This office handles cases in your region, so it's important you send it there to avoid potential delays in processing.